 For Independent ATM deployers, with most of their ATMs located at or near convenience and leisure locations, ATM withdrawals were up $123 million month on month, a 17.9% increase on April 2020, but, after a much larger fall in April, nonetheless just half the levels seen a year ago.

-With the phased reopening of pubs and clubs it will be interesting to see how these cash volumes recover, whether other payment forms permanently take the place of cash, or if we end up spending a little less in these locations.
+With the phased reopening of pubs and clubs it will be interesting to see how these Money in physical form such as banknotes and coins.
+More volumes recover, whether other A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More forms permanently take the place of cash, or if we end up spending a little less in these locations.

 Perhaps a good thing, growth of cash advances on credit cards was more subdued, up just 5.3% month on month to $348 million, consistent with the move to pay down credit card debt, but also possibly with fewer gaming venues enticing spending beyond ones means!